linode/docs/docs/guides/development/architectures/service-mesh/how-to-install-hashicorp-consul/index.md

 ### Review the Services

-1. You can see the services in action by forwarding the port for the front end service:
+1. You can see the services in action by forwarding the port for the front-end service.

         kubectl port-forward service/front-end-service 9090:9090 --address 0.0.0.0

     Navigate to `localhost:9090/ui` in your browser to see the services' output.

-1. Review the services in Consul's dashboard:
+1. Review the services in Consul's dashboard.

         kubectl port-forward service/consul-ui 18500:80 --address 0.0.0.0